USDOT-SDC/sdc-dot-webportal/ECS_MIGRATION.md

 Terraform is already being used by a lot of our other repos, and gives us a lot more flexibility than chalice.
 The unfortunate side effect is that a "full deploy" ultimately consists of 3 steps, but we could add a `deploy_all.sh` that would run all 3 of these commands for convenience.

+# All-Master

+Prior to branching (see next section) it is often possible to replicate the current infrastructure in our terraform recipes and import the relevant resources.
+This should be attempted first.
+If there are substantial difficulties, then use the branching approach in which we have some bits of infrastructure that only apply in ECS.

 # Branching

 I recommend we have a long-lived `ecs-migration` branch that is spawned **DIRECTLY FROM MASTER**.